Whitelist Definition – documented trust

 The combination of both approaches should offer the greatest security.

-Advantages and disadvantages of the whitelist
+Advantages of the whitelist

 A whitelist offers the following advantages: